Agriculture, Food, and Human Values Society

 Amendment of Articles of Incorporation or Bylaws

 Section 10.1.
 Amendment.
-The articles of incorporation or these bylaws may be amended by vote of a majority of the members present at any membership meeting attended by a quorum, provided notice of the intent to amend is provided to members at least 20 days before the meeting, including the text or a fair summary of the intended amendment.
-These bylaws may be amended at any meeting of the Board by vote of a majority of the members of the Board then in office, provided the amendment has been submitted in writing to all Board members at least 10 days before the meeting, and provided the Board's action does not reverse or conflict with action taken at a membership meeting during the previous 12 months.
+The articles of incorporation or these bylaws may be amended by vote of a majority of the members present at any membership meeting attended by a quorum, provided notice of the intent to amend is provided to members at least twenty (20) days before the meeting, including the text or a fair summary of the intended amendment.